Phixx

-Band history
+History

 In February 2003, they signed to Hyperactive Management, who had previously been successful with Liberty X. In October 2003, they released their first single, "Hold on Me", on the Concept Records label, which charted at number 10 in the UK, selling over 60,000 copies.
 March 2004 saw the release of their second single, "Love Revolution".
 This sold over 50,000 copies and charted at number 13.

 The videos and dance routines for their first two singles aroused media attention for their content, as they often featured the band topless or naked, often in sexually suggestive and aggressive situations with other men.

 The third single, released in June 2004, was a cover of Duran Duran's "Wild Boys".
 During the release week, one version of the single was disqualified from the chart for being a few seconds too long, so the single dropped from the midweek chart position of 9, to number 23; however, an appeal was made to the chart regulators and both versions were eventually counted, giving a final position of number 12.
 The single sold over 65,000 copies.

 Just after the release of "Wild Boys", Peter Smith announced he was leaving to pursue a solo career and to give him more time to write music.

 In autumn 2004, Phixx toured South Africa, where they were already popular.
 They released their debut album, Electrophonic Revolution, there and it became the best-selling album for their South African record company Sheer Music.
 The band co-wrote some of the songs for the album with Lee Ryan from Blue, Brian McFadden (formerly of Westlife), Alistair Griffin, Ultra, and Theo from Liberty X. All the tracks were produced by John McLaughlin, who had previously worked with Busted.

 In December 2004, the band recorded a Christmas song written by Matt Baker for the children's show Blue Peter.
 This song was available as a free download from the Blue Peter website in the weeks leading up to Christmas, but was never released for sale.